EFForg/eff_fab/README.md

 ##### Customize the images

 Drop in more images into `app/assets/images/banner_pool` to have them show up in that beautiful top banner.
+If one image doesn't seem to work, it probably has a `+` sign or possibly something even more adventurous like a question mark, so try taking that out.

 Credits
 -------